FueledbyJordan/jordanmurray_xyz/README.md

 # jordanmurray.xyz

-A site built with Go, Templ, Datastar, and DaisyUI.
+A silly little site.

 ## Adding New Blog Posts

-Blog posts are currently defined in `models/post.go`.
-To add a new post:

-1. Add a new `Post` struct to the `GetAllPosts()` function
+1. Add a new markdown file `content/reflections` directory
-2. Create corresponding markdown content in `content/posts/` (for reference)

-Future enhancement: Load posts from markdown files dynamically.
+2. Ensure the markdown file has proper metadata
+3. Push to master

 ## License